opendata-stuttgart/sensor.community/content/dnms/en/03-assemble.md

 ### Location of the microphone

-It is important to place the microphone in an area as "free" as possible, this means in a location with as less sound reflecting surfaces as possible nearby.
+It is important to place the microphone in an area as "free" as possible, this means in a location with as less sound reflecting surfaces as possible.
 The distance to reflective surfaces should be as great as possible.
-Try not to mount the microphone directly on the wall of a house, because stone walls are reflecting noise strongly.
+Try not to mount the microphone directly on the wall of a house, because walls reflect sounds strongly.
 The distance to the wall should ideally be more than 1 m.
 Of course this is not always easy to realize.

 With a distance of about 50 cm from the tip of the microphone to the wall, the induced error is still reasonable.
 Good places are for example balconies or terrace railings, or a small mast on the roof.